A Paradigm Shift in Human Neuroscience Research: Progress, Prospects, and a Proof of Concept for Population Neuroscience: The Rise of Population Neuroscience

-Approximately a decade ago, Dr. Tom{\'a}{\v{s}} Paus sensitively saw the benefits of combining genetics and epidemiology with cognitive neuroscience to emphasize the demand for tackling the genetic and environmental factors that shape the processes leading to a particular brain state, and thus proposed population neuroscience \cite{paus2010population}.
-Falk \textit{et al.} \cite{falk2013representative} further pointed out the benefits of population neuroscience, such as recruiting representative samples in neuroscience research with the help of population science and opening the neural `black box' in population science research with the help of neuroscience.
-They stressed the profound influence of context and culture on human behavior, and the risks of ignoring these factors and assuming uniform brain-behavior relationships.
-Greene and colleagues \cite{greene2022brain} validated the complexity of the brain-behavior relationships and the urgency of shifting to population neuroscience.
+Fifteen years ago, Tom{\'a}{\v{s}} Paus envisioned the benefits of combining genetics and epidemiology with cognitive neuroscience.
+This cross-fertilization would make it possible to study and understand how genetic and environmental factors shape the processes that lead to particular brain states and give rise to individual variability in the human brain, an agenda he termed \textit{population neuroscience} \cite{paus2010population}.
+Twelve years ago, Falk \textit{et al.} \cite{falk2013representative} further articulated population neuroscience as a discipline at the intersection of population science and neuroscience, and elaborated its advantages: using tools from population science to recruit representative samples for neuroscience studies, and using neuroscience to open the neural ``black box'' in population research.
+They also emphasized the profound influence of context and culture on human behavior, and warned against assuming uniform brain--behavior relationships while ignoring these factors.

+Three years ago, Greene \textit{et al.} \cite{greene2022brain} provided empirical support for these concerns.
+Using a widely adopted predictive modeling protocol in cognitive neuroscience \cite{shen2017using}, they showed that relationships between brain network patterns and behavioral traits differ systematically across subgroups defined by sociodemographic characteristics.
+This study confirmed Falk \textit{et al.}'s \cite{falk2013representative} earlier argument that population science is needed to reveal the complexity of brain--behavior associations.
+The accompanying editorial \cite{EDITORIAL2022cognitive} perceptively noted that the study by Greene \textit{et al.} \cite{greene2022brain}, together with the paper by Marek \textit{et al.} \cite{marek2022reproducible} on the sample size requirements of brain-wide association studies (BWAS) published five months earlier, marked a crossroads for research practices in cognitive neuroscience.

+Since then, the term ``population neuroscience'' has been invoked with increasing frequency in two senses: (1) large-$N$ studies that aim for more representative samples, and (2) BWAS that explicitly incorporate demographic, social, and environmental variables alongside behavioral measures \cite{gard2023weight, schumann2023addressing, hatzenbuehler2024research, ramduny2025representing, osayande2025quantifying}.
+At the same time, critical reflections on cognitive neuroscience have also fueled a countervailing movement that encourages research practices at the opposite end of several spectra: hypothesis-driven designs with small-$N$ samples, task-based paradigms, experimental interventions, and dense longitudinal sampling that target individual-specific features \cite{gratton2022brain}.
+These debates have also revived long-standing disputes about the assumptions and approaches of brain research, for example over localization versus distributed accounts of brain function \cite{westlin2023improving}.
+Together, these currents have amplified tensions in perspectives, methods, and findings, and risk further entrenching divisions within the field.